Work as a collaborative, unified team no matter where you are.

 Features of Microsoft Teams

-So it’s really a powerful, powerful way of communicating and collaborating that ties all of the different parts of the cloud structure of Office 365 together in a way that Outlook really doesn’t.
-And that’s really what we’re trying to get away from.
-Outlook is great for larger messages where there needs to be a communication between the people and maybe there’s a large amount of content, and Teams is going to be your better choice for one off, very quick communications.
+Teams is a powerful way of communicating and collaborating that ties all of Microsoft 365’s cloud structure together in a way that Outlook alone doesn’t.
+Although Outlook is great for larger messages where there needs to be detailed communication and a large amount of content, Teams is the best choice for one-off, quick communications.

 Microsoft Teams Video & Etiquette